-Squires is known for his dramatic Newfoundland landscapes in oil and acrylic, and for his portraits and surrealistic paintings.
-He is also a noted printmaker and sculptor.
-He has had more than 300 solo and group exhibitions, including Gerald Squires: Journey, a major retrospective of four decades of his work, which the Art Gallery of Newfoundland and Labrador (now The Rooms Provincial Art Gallery) organized in September 1998.
-He was also an artist in residence and teacher for the Memorial University of Newfoundland.
+Squires was known for his dramatic Newfoundland landscapes in oil and acrylic, and for his portraits and surrealistic paintings.
+He was also a noted printmaker and sculptor.
+During his life had more than 300 solo and group exhibitions, including Gerald Squires: Journey, a major retrospective of four decades of his work, which the Art Gallery of Newfoundland and Labrador (now The Rooms Provincial Art Gallery) organized in September 1998.
+He was also an artist in residence and teacher for Memorial University of Newfoundland.

 His work can be found in many private and public collections, including those of The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, the Canadian Catholic Conference of Bishops, York University, and the Montreal Museum of Fine Arts.
 Several of his works have been deemed 'national treasures' and collected through the Certified Canadian Cultural Properties Act.